e-clearing-net/OCHP/OCHP.md

 ### Request the CHS to authorize one single token for roaming

 A CMS may request the Clearing House to authorize one single token for a charging session.
-The authorization is requested for a single EVSE-ID and a single token.
-Optional a ID for the single transaction can be added to track the issued CDR in the requester's numbering scheme.
 The request for authorization is done in the following
 way:

  * CMS sends the RequestLiveRoamingAuthorisation.req PDU.